SimonHe23/Recursion-Question/README.md

 This is a project connecting Phidget and Doodle pad.
+In this project there is 4 question related with recursion, the question will displayed on the doodlepad and the user should use buttom on Phidget to answer.
+The correct or incorrect return would displey on the LED in Phidgets.
+Partner: Simon & Mr. Twyford.